Lesson 7: Real-World Applications of the Model Context Protocol

 In our previous lessons, we explored how MCP enables AI systems to use tools and work together in multi-agent workflows.
 Now we'll see these concepts in action through real-world examples from companies that are already using MCP to solve significant business challenges.

-These aren't futuristic concepts—they're working solutions delivering measurable results today.
 By examining how other organizations have successfully implemented MCP, you'll gain insights into how this technology could transform your own work and industry.

 The shift from isolated AI models to context-aware systems that understand your specific business environment represents one of the most significant advances in practical AI deployment.
 Let's explore how leading organizations are making this transition work.